 If you don't hear back about your application, follow up by email or phone one to two weeks after you apply.
 Express your interest in the role and ask about any next steps you can take.

 If you think a job as a retail sales associate might be a good fit, start taking steps now to set yourself up for success.
 Learn about how you can earn a bachelor’s degree online to open up new career paths in sales and beyond.
-As you prepare to apply for jobs, brush up on your sales skills with The Art of Sales: Mastering the Selling Process Specialization from Northwestern or the Sales Training: Building Your Sales Career course from HubSpot.
+As you prepare to apply for jobs, brush up on your sales skills with The Art of Sales: Mastering the Selling Process Specialization from Northwestern or the HubSpot Sales Representative Professional Certificate from HubSpot.

 This content has been made available for informational purposes only.
 Learners are advised to conduct additional research to ensure that courses and other credentials pursued meet their personal, professional, and financial goals.